agoldst/scuro/README.md

 ## Chicago Style

-To use the marvelous `biblatex-chicago` package for marvelous *Chicago Manual of Style* bibliography generation, set:
+To use the marvelous `biblatex-chicago` package for *Chicago Manual of Style* bibliography generation, set:

 ```yaml
 biblatex: true